fastcode-ose/www.fastcode.org/src/events/dev-field-spe.md

 ## Bio

 Dr. Bruce Hoppe is the Community Manager for Fastcode, an NSF-funded open-source ecosystem dedicated to software performance engineering.
 Dr. Hoppe founded Connective Associates in 2005, and for twenty years he has helped organizations to catalyze networks for learning and impact.
 Dr. Hoppe has published award-winning academic papers on network optimization algorithms, fault-tolerant distributed systems, and evaluating leadership networks.
 He loves to create space for great things to happen, and his favorite ways of creating space include meditating, writing, and jazz drumming.
 He founded Arlington Porchfest, a grassroots music festival, in 2016.
 He received his PhD from the Computer Science Department at Cornell University in 1995.

-{% alert "primary" %}
-This seminar is hosted by the [SciCOMP series at Durham University](https://scicomp.webspace.durham.ac.uk/events/seminar_series/).
-{% endalert %}